tytydraco/yessleep/out/I_just_moved_into_a_new_apartment_I_think_Im_losing_my_mind.md

 I pushed aside my moving boxes, ordered a pizza, and watched some Friends reruns before bed.
 I despise the show, but hadn’t set up my streaming services, so it was all I had besides the news and PBS.

 My bedroom has an ornately carved, wooden wall clock that audibly ticks for each second passed.
 This, coupled with the air conditioning unit, provides some nice hotel-esqe ambience, perfect for sleep.
-I showered, thinking that the shower itself was a bit harsh on my skin.
+I showered, thinking that the water itself was a bit harsh on my skin.

-I got out of the shower, wet as a fish, and grabbed a towel to dry.
+I stepped out of the poorly lit shower, wet as a fish, and grabbed a towel to dry.
 As I was, I heard something.
 Faint.
 Down that cursed hallway.

 A bottle cap falling on the kitchen counter.